Monument record TQ 97 SE 1291 - Three Iron Age pits and two Iron Age ditches, Roman urned cremation burial and a series of pits.

 Full Description

-Roman: Urned cremation burial excavated from the north of the excavation area and had been placed at the base of pit [3/005].
+A Roman urned cremation burial excavated from the north of the excavation area had been placed at the base of a pit.
 A dish and broken flagon were also placed adjacent to the urn within the pit.
+The cut of the cremation burial was 0.38m by 0.36m and had a depth of 0.25m.
 The pottery excavated from the pit were Early Roman in date with a terminus post quem of c.
 AD 70.
 Burnt human bone was recovered from the contents of the urn and was collected as an environmental sample.
 Presence of all fragments from skeletal areas were noted (skull, axial, upper limb and lower limb) noted.
-Charcoal also present in the sample.
+Charcoal was also present in the sample.

-To the Western part of the excavation area, was a large pit measuring 5.4m diameter - initially thought to be two ditches.
-This large put contained fired clay fragments of an oven plate.
+To the Western part of the excavation area was a large pit measuring 5.4m diameter - initially thought to be two ditches.
+This large pit contained fired clay fragments of an oven plate.

 The southern half of the excavation area consisted of a further seven pits all of which contained Roman pottery.
 The finds excavated from these pits indicate that they were likely refuse pits.